Injured or Sick Mammals

 - Allows you to walk right up to it

 - Circling or ambulating erratically

-- Surrounded by flies/fly eggs on body
+- Surrounded by flies/fly eggs on body or in body cavity

 - One or more of the limbs, or head seem to be pointed in the wrong direction